 Yes, you read it right.
 The concept of what we call ‘telemedicine’ has been there for a long time.

 In fact, the early fantasies date back to the first half of the 20th century, when the radio was invented.
 They revolutionized the communication industry.

 A Radio News Magazine from 1924 features the picture of a doctor attending to a patient via video call.
 The headline said, “The Radio Doctor–Maybe!”.
 The dreams came true after almost nine decades.
 What started as some hospitals looking for ways to reach remote patients led to today’s latest on-demand apps.

 The world’s first example of electronic medical record transfer comes from 1940 Pennsylvania.
 The distance was 24 miles.
-Radiology images were sent between two townships via a telephone line.
+Radiology images were sent between two townships via the telephone line.

 Upon this technology, a Canadian doctor built a teleradiology system.
 As time went on, motion pictures became the new normal.
 With the advent of modern film technology, serious plans for video medicine were also conceived.
 In 1959, the University of Nebraska established a two-way television setup.
 It could transmit the information to medical students across the campuses.

-Finally, by 1970’s, Telemedicine had become pretty popular, specifically in rural areas.
+Finally, by the 1970s, Telemedicine had become pretty popular, specifically in rural areas.
 The population there did not have enough medical facilities but telemedicine allowed them to reach specialists that were far away.